 Our meetings, which

-typically attract hundreds of members and guests, regularly host industry workshops and co-host meetings of other
+typically attract hundreds of members and guests, regularly host industry workshops and co-host meetings of other organizations.

 Will MDA adversely impact the CORBA-based product I've installed or plan to install in the near future?